aws-samples/aws-nlp-workshop/3_NLPClassifier/README.md

 ## 6. Model Training and Hosting

 1. Now, you are going to build a machine learning model on SageMaker.
-We have created two methods, the first method uses "High-Level Sagemaker APIs" which abstracts away some part of the packaging steps.
+We have created two methods, the first method uses "High Level Sagemaker APIs" which abstracts away some part of the packaging steps.

-   The second method called "Low level API method" which takes you through the lower level APIs, including the steps to create your own docker image to deploy the Keras model.
+   The second method called "Low Level API method" which takes you through the lower level APIs, including the steps to create your own docker image to deploy the Keras model.

 2. Both methods require a minimum of 30mins to run.
 Choose one method to proceed.

     <details>
-    <summary><strong>High - Level Sagemaker API Method (expand for details)</strong></summary><p>
+    <summary><strong>High Level Sagemaker API Method (expand for details)</strong></summary><p>

     Once you open the notebook, you will see a file browser.
 Browse to the folder called "nlp-workshop/notebooks/".
 Click on the "highlevel-tensorflow-classifer.ipynb" file to open the Jypyter notebook.
 The remaining instructions to run the notebook are embeddeded in the notebook itself.